marybethwalsh/codepath-prework/README.md

 ## App Brainstorming (Step 4)
 1. Locker
-    a.
-Storing links with an asthetic look
+    a) Storing links with an asthetic look
-    b.
-Seamless connection with other iOS apps
+    b) Seamless connection with other iOS apps

 2. Todoist
-    a.
-Updates across Windows and Apple products
+    a) Updates across Windows and Apple products
-    b.
-Changeable label colors and priority ordering for easy organization
+    b) Changeable label colors and priority ordering for easy organization

 3. Google Calendar
     a.
 Allows user to easily change any color using hex codes